keigoi/ocaml-mpst/instructions.md

 * a script, [examples/run_oauth.sh](examples/run_oauth.sh), for running the OAuth use case (Section 6.3)
 * a tutorial that guides you through implementing and testing your own examples

-## Note

-In benchmarks, the results might have some instability if:

-1. host hardware is not enough, or
-2. some apps are running in the host.

-Bear in mind that the benchmark data in the paper was generated using the machine with Intel Core i7-7700K CPU (4.20GHz, 4 cores), Ubuntu 17.10, Linux 4.13.0-46-generic, 16GB.
-Thus, VM in a host should have sufficient hardware specs (16 GB RAM, 4 CPU cores), while the script attached here are tailored to a single-core VM.
-Make sure that you do not have any other applications running in your host machine, while performing the benchmarks.

 ## Step 0: Build all examples
 ```